credmark/credmark-model-framework-py/docs/source/index.md

 Check out the {doc}`usage` section to get started building models!

-Check out the {doc}`api` section for further information on the how to use the model framework and data classes.
+Check out the {doc}`reference` section for further information on the how to use the model framework and data classes.

 :::{note}
 This project is under active development.